htmldbjs/htmldbjs/README.md

 ## Installation

 Installation HTMLDB is very simple.
 Just add `src/htmldb.js` or `dist/htmldb.min.js` in your HTML document.
+You don't need to initialize it with javascript.
+HTMLDB automatically initializes itself, on the page load.

 ```html
 <!DOCTYPE html>